SixArm/venn/README.md

   * union: A ∪ B (lines that are in any input stream)

-  * intersection: A ∩ B (lines that are in every input stream)
+  * intersection: A ∩ B (lines that are in all input streams)

-  * difference: A ⊕ B (lines that are in exactly one input stream)
+  * difference: A ⊕ B (lines that are in one input stream)

   * except: A - B (lines that are solely in the first input steam)